wavesplatform/gowaves/README.md

 ./node -state-path ~/gowaves-testnet/ -blockchain-type testnet -wallet-path ~/testnet.wallet -wallet-password 'some super secret password'
 ```

-Once the parameters were provided , the node would try loading and using private keys to generate blocks.
+Once the parameters were provided, the node would try loading and using private keys to generate blocks.

 #### How to create a wallet file